-Dogwood Health Trust will invest in Western North Carolina organizations that address factors impacting a person’s health and well-being, often referred to as the Social Determinants of Health.
-As a partner and collaborator across the 18-county region, the Trust will be engaged primarily in grantmaking as well as convening nonprofits and collaborating with local, state and national experts who are also working to improve overall health and well-being across communities.
+Dogwood Health Trust invests in Western North Carolina organizations that address factors impacting a person’s health and wellbeing, often referred to as the social determinants of health.
+As a partner and collaborator across the 18-county region, Dogwood engages primarily in grantmaking as well as convening nonprofits and collaborating with local, state and national experts who are also working to improve overall health and wellbeing across communities.

-Dogwood Health Trust serves the 908, 379 people in communities across the 18 counties of Western North Carolina including Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania and Yancey.
+Dogwood Health Trust serves ALL of the people in communities across the 18 counties of Western North Carolina and the Qualla Boundary, including Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania and Yancey.

-Dogwood Health Trust will partner with other organizations, government entities, nonprofits and other funders to address factors that impact people’s health and well-being across a wide range of areas including economic stability, education, social and community context, housing and place-based initiatives.
+Dogwood Health Trust partners with other organizations, government entities, nonprofits and other funders to address factors that impact people’s health and wellbeing across a wide range of areas including economic stability, education, housing and health and wellness.
 This work has the potential to exponentially improve outcomes fostering sustainable solutions for generations to come.

-For example, among the Trust’s first investments will be $25 million over five years to help fund programs and services addressing substance use disorders for residents of Western North Carolina in partnership and collaboration with the NC Department of Health and Human Services.
+For example, among Dogwood’s first investments will be $25 million over five years to help fund programs and services addressing substance use disorders for residents of Western North Carolina in partnership and collaboration with the NC Department of Health and Human Services.

-The organization will be governed by CEO Antony Chiang the Dogwood Health Trust Board of Directors, a diverse group of community leaders who serve as volunteers, without compensation.
+The organization is governed by a CEO and the Dogwood Health Trust Board of Directors, a diverse group of community leaders who serve as volunteers, without compensation.
 Directors provide primary fiduciary oversight and seek to ensure a sustainable future through sound, ethical governance and financial management.
 The Board is an evolving body committed to maintaining its reflection of Western North Carolina through a diverse and informed membership constantly focused on the needs of all people and communities of this region.

-There is also a team of staff members that assures the day-to-day operations of the Trust.
+There is also a team of staff members that assures the day-to-day operations of Dogwood.

-It is essential that the directors of DHT are reflective of the geography, diversity and cultures found across Western North Carolina.
+It is essential that the directors of Dogwood are reflective of the geography, diversity and cultures found across Western North Carolina.
 Learn more about the nomination process.

-The Trust’s core investment decisions will be informed by listening to nonprofit partners and learning from other collaborative work, which will inform the Board’s Strategic Plan.
-This Plan will result in a grant program whose priorities for funding are directly aimed at addressing the gaps in an individuals’ abilities to have and meet goals for their own health and well-being.
+Dogwood’s core investment decisions will be informed by listening to nonprofit partners and learning from other collaborative work, which will inform the Board’s Strategic Plan.
+This Plan will result in a grant program with priorities for funding are directly aimed at addressing the gaps in people’s abilities to have and meet goals for their own health and wellbeing.